 2. The Power of Fractals: Why I Always Use Multiple Timeframes

-Weekly chart to understand the macro picture
+Weekly chart: This helps me understand the macro perspective.

 3. Why Log Scale is My Default